 'a record of all transactions (purchases and sales) occurring in the member's account during the relevant reporting period should be provided by the Retirement Scheme Administrator to the Member at least once a year and upon request ...'. (fn.
-73 the said condition was further revised and updated as per condition 9.5(3) of Part B.9 of the Pension Rules for Personal Retirement Schemes indicated as 'Issued 7 January 2015/ Last updated: 28 December 2018')
+77 The said condition was further revised and updated as per condition 9.5(e) of Part B.9 of the Pension Rules for Personal Retirement Schemes indicated as 'Issued: 7 January 2015/Last updated: 28 December 2018')

 It is noted that the Pension Rules for Personal Retirement Schemes under the RPA became applicable to MPM on 1 January 2016 and that, as per the MFSA's communications presented by MPM, (fn.
-74 MFSA's letter dated 11 December 2017, attached to the Note of Submissions filed by MPM in 2019) Part B.9 of the said rules did not become effective until the revised rules issued in 2018.

-Nevertheless, it is considered that even where such condition could have not strictly applied to the Service Provider from a regulatory point of view, the Service Provider as a Trustee, obliged by the TTA to act as a bonus paterfamilias and in the best interests of the members of the Scheme, should have felt it its duty to provide members with detailed statements and information on the underlying investments.
+78 MFSA's letter dated 11 December 2017, attached ti the Note of Submissions filed by MPM in 2019) Part B.9 of the said rules did not become effective until the revised rules issued in 2018.
+Nevertheless, it is considered that even where such condition could have not strictly applied to the Service Provider from a regulatory point of view, the Service Provider, as a Trustee obliged by the TTA to act as a bonus paterfamilias and in the best interests of the members of the Scheme, should have felt it its duty to provide members with detailed statements and information on the underlying investments.
 Moreover, prior to being subject to the regulatory regime under the RPA, the Service Provider was indeed already subject to regulatory requirements relating to the provision of adequate information to members such as the following provisions under the SFA framework:

-- Standard Operating Conditions 2.6.2 and 2.6.3 of Section B.2 of the Directives for Occupational Retirement Schemes, Retirement Funds and Related Parties under the Special Funds (Regulation) Act, 2002 (fn.
-75 Condition 2.2 of the Certificate of Registratration issued by the MFSA to MPM dated 28 April 2011 included reference to Section B.2 of the said Directives) respectively already provided that: - '2.6.2 The Scheme Administrator shall act with due skill, care and diligence in the best interests of the Beneficiaries.
+Standard Operating Conditions 2.6.2 and 2.6.3 of Section B.2 of the Directives for Occupational Retirement Schemes, Retirement Funds and Related Parties under the Special Funds (Regulation) Act, 2002 (fn.
+79 MFSA's letter dated 11 December 2017, attached to the Note of Submissions filed By MPM in 2019) respectively already provided that:

+'2.6.2 The Scheme Administrator shall act with due skill, care and diligence in the best interests of the Beneficiaries.
 Such action shall include: